 In other sessions, no scenarios are required such as for our Skin Sessions.
 Make-up artists apply fake skin lesions to our SPs.
 The medical students practice general consultation skills, describing the skin problem to the patient in easy to understand language.
 We sometimes request SPs for examination practice only.
 This is the help students develop confidence in examining a diverse range of people from our community.

 - Do I get paid?
-No, but lunch/afternoon tea is provided
+No, but when on campus, refreshments are provided.
+Lunch follows morning sessions.

-- Is there parking?
-Yes, we can issue you with a parking permit
+- Is there parking if I come on campus?
+Yes, we can issue you with a parking permit.

-- Are there sessions every day?
-Only weekdays, no weekends
+- Are there campus sessions every day?
+Only weekdays, no weekends.
+You pick one day which suits you.

 - Do I need to be really healthy ?
 No, non-athletes welcome!

 - Are there physical exams?
-We will advertise when this is required for certian sessions
+We will advertise when this is required for certain campus sessions.

 Clinical Skills Administrator